 The Thesis

 My practice is built around that distinction.
 Strategy comes before code.
 Productization is a rigorous discipline, not an engineering side-effect.
 Governance is structural, not a compliance veneer added at the end.
-The three are inseparable; treating them as separate stages is the most common reason AI investments do not return what was promised.
+The three are inseparable; treating them as separate stages is the most common reason technology investments — in AI and beyond — do not return what was promised.

 The Three Phases